oxy-arma-scripts/.github/profile/README.md

 # Oxy Arma Scripts

-Various scripts and mods for Arma series.
+Various scripts, missions and mods for Arma series.
 Mainly used by [@oxypomme](https://github.com/oxypomme).